Tushar-Bhagwat/Web-Scraping/README.md

+#About Project
+I Completed An Internship In Dcodetech of 6 Weeks in which i learned about web scraping. i used python programming language and MySQL  and Jupyter notebook softwares to make this projects.
+This projects is approved by Dcodetech Organisation.

 # Web-Scraping

 Web scraping is the process of extracting data from websites.
 It involves fetching HTML content from web pages and then parsing it to extract the desired information.
 Python is a popular programming language for web scraping due to its simplicity and a variety of powerful libraries such as BeautifulSoup and Scrapy.